F-Zero: Development

+SNES / Super Famicom (1990–1997)

 The first game in the series originally launched for the Super NES, F-Zero was also the first game for the platform to use a technique that Nintendo called "Mode 7 Scrolling".
 When Mode 7 was combined with scaling and positioning of the layer on a scanline-by-scanline basis it could simulate 3D environments.
 Such techniques in games were considered to be revolutionary in a time when most console games were restricted to static/flat backgrounds and 2-dimensional (2D) objects.
-The result was developer Nintendo EAD creating a game that IGN reviewer Craig Harris called the fastest and smoothest pseudo-3D console racer of its time.F-Zero was one of the launch titles for the SNES that Nintendo Entertainment Analysis and Development had approximately fifteen months to develop completely.
+The result was developer Nintendo EAD creating a game that IGN reviewer Craig Harris called the fastest and smoothest pseudo-3D console racer of its time.
+F-Zero was one of the launch games for the SNES that Nintendo Entertainment Analysis and Development had approximately fifteen months to develop completely.
 In Japan, only it and Super Mario World were initially available for launch.
-In North America and Europe, Super Mario World shipped with the console, and other initial titles included F-Zero, Pilotwings (which also demonstrated the console's "Mode 7" pseudo-3D rendering capability), SimCity, and Gradius III.
-F-Zero later had a sequel for the SNES that was canceled, but was released unfinished through the Satellaview peripheral under the name "BS F-Zero Grand Prix".
-Takaya Imamura, who worked directly on F-Zero throughout its different incarnations, said in 2003 "hav[ing] worked on the F-Zero series, and seeing the results of the collaboration with Sega, I found myself at something of a loss as to how we can take the franchise further past F-Zero GX and AX".
+In North America and Europe, Super Mario World shipped with the console, and other initial games included F-Zero, Pilotwings (which also demonstrated the console's "Mode 7" pseudo-3D rendering capability), SimCity, and Gradius III.

+Kazunobu Shimizu recalls that F-Zero initially began as a sequel to Famicom Grand Prix: F1 Race.
+The sequel was rejected by Nintendo of America staff, stating that "[r]acing cars should be cooler".
+Shimizu then stated, “Well, if that’s what you say, then I’ll make something really cool!”
+During Shimizu's stay in America, the 1989 film Batman "was a big hit," and so he "bought a bunch of Batman comics and then came back to Japan.
+And that just happened to be when [Yasunari] Nishida was experimenting with a racing game."
+He also stated that the futuristic setting was also inspired by the 1989 film "because a futuristic world like the one portrayed in the Batman movie was on my mind."
+Shimizu added on, saying that "having tyres would have made things much more difficult."

+Artist Takaya Imamura stated that the racers in F-Zero was an afterthought, and that "...
+Captain Falcon was originally the mascot character for Super NES."
+Imaura elaborated, stating that "[e]ven most people at Nintendo don’t know that.
+When development of F-ZERO was almost complete, I was doing a bunch of illustrations and someone expressed a desire to make a mascot character for Super NES, with a name like Captain Something.
+So I started thinking about a character who would match the colors of the Super Famicom controller, with some red and blue and yellow."

-Years later, BS F-Zero Grand Prix was released for the Super Famicom's satellite-based expansion, Satellaview.
-It was released in separate parts, and featured an update of the first game.
-It was followed up by BS F-Zero Grand Prix 2, an expansion which featured brand new courses.
+F-Zero later had a sequel for the SNES that was cancelled, but was released unfinished through the Japanese-only Satellaview peripheral under the name BS F-Zero Grand Prix in 1996.
+Like most Satellaview games it was released in parts across multiple broadcasts, and featured an update of the first game.
+It was followed up by BS F-Zero Grand Prix 2 in 1997, an expansion which featured brand new courses.